Diocese of Wilmington: 1900 to 1960

-Curtis retired in 1896 due to poor health and Leo XIII appointed Monsignor John Monaghan of the Diocese of Charleston as his replacement.
+Curtis retired as bishop of Wilmington in 1896 due to poor health.
+Leo XIII in 1897 appointed John Monaghan of the Diocese of Charleston as his replacement.
 When Monaghan became bishop, the diocese had 25,000 Catholics, 30 priests, 22 churches and 18 missions, 12 seminarians, eight religious communities, three academies, nine parochial schools, and three orphanages.
-During his tenure, Monaghan established seven parishes, seven missions, and eight schools.
-He also was instrumental in the establishment of the Oblate Fathers' Salesianum School for boys in Wilmington, St. Francis Hospital in Wilmington, and a home for the elderly.
-Monaghan retired in 1925 and Pope Pius XI replaced him with Monsignor Edmond Fitzmaurice from the Archdiocese of Philadelphia.
+During his tenure, Monaghan established seven parishes, seven missions, eight schools and a home for the elderly.The Oblate Fathers in 1903 opened the Salesianum, a secondary school for boys in Wilmington.
+The Sisters of Saint Francis of Philadelphia opened St. Francis Hospital in Wilmington in 1924.
+It is today Saint Francis Healthcare.

+Monaghan retired as bishop of Wilmington in 1925; his successor was Edmond Fitzmaurice from Philadelphia.
 During his 35-year tenure, Fitzmaurice oversaw an increase in the Catholic population from 34,000 to 85,000.
 To accommodate these numbers, he founded 17 new parishes, eight missions, and 19 elementary and nine secondary schools.
 Fitzmaurice encouraged participation in Catholic Charities, and founded the Catholic Welfare Guild, Catholic Youth Organization, Society for the Propagation of the Faith, and Knights of Columbus chapter in the diocese.
 He also established the Catholic Interracial Council, the Catholic Forum of the Air, the Catholic Television Guild, the Diocesan Book Forum, the Catholic Education Guild, and the Young Christian Workers.

-In 1945, Fitzmaurice ordered the parents of Catholic students in public high schools in the diocese to prohibit their children from attending sex education courses, which he described as "offensive to the Catholic conscience."Pope Pius XII in 1958 appointed Reverend Michael Hyle of Baltimore as coadjutor bishop in Wilmington to assist the bishop.
-Fitzmaurice donated his personal residence in 1959 to provide a location for the founding of St. Edmond's Academy in Wilmington, which was named in his honor.
+In 1945, Fitzmaurice ordered the parents of Catholic students in public high schools in the diocese to prohibit their children from attending sex education courses, which he described as "offensive to the Catholic conscience."Pope Pius XII in 1958 appointed Michael Hyle of Baltimore as coadjutor bishop in Wilmington to assist Fitzmaurice.
+He donated his personal residence in 1959 to provide a location for the founding of St. Edmond's Academy in Wilmington, which was named in his honor.

 1960 to 1985

 When Fitzmaurice resigned in 1960 as bishop of Wilmington, Hyle automatically succeeded him.
-He dedicated much of his administration to the implementation of the Second Vatican Council reforms, encouraging the formation of parish councils and the ecumenical movement.
-Hyle also established St. Mark's High School in Wilmington and the University of Delaware's Newman Centre (Thomas More Oratory) in Newark.
-Hyle died in 1967 and Pope Paul VI appointed Auxiliary Bishop Thomas Mardaga from Baltimore as the next bishop of Wilmington.
+He dedicated much of his administration to the implementation of the Second Vatican Council reforms of the early 1960s, encouraging parishes to form parish councils and to embrace the ecumenical movement.
+Hyle started construction on St. Mark's High School in Wilmington, which opened in 1970.
+He also inaugurated the University of Delaware's Newman Centre (Thomas More Oratory) in Newark.
+Hyle died in 1967.
+Pope Paul VI in 1968 appointed Auxiliary Bishop Thomas Mardaga from Baltimore as the next bishop of Wilmington.

 During his 16-year tenure, Mardaga continued the implementation of the Second Vatican Council reforms, establishing a council for the laity and participating in ecumenical work.
 He also reorganized the diocesan curia and created a ministry for migrant workers.

 In 1974, Paul VI transferred the two Virginia counties in the Diocese of Wilmington to the Diocese of Richmond, establishing the present territory of the diocese.
 Following Mardaga's death in 1984, Pope John Paul II in 1985 named Auxiliary Bishop Robert Mulvee from the Diocese of Manchester as Mardaga's replacement.